esadr/mlsvm/README.md

 4- Run "make"
 If the program compiled correctly, it is ready to use.

-To use the program, you can run it using below command and parameters.
+To use the MLSVM program, you can run it using below command and parameters.
 `./main -f twonorm -x 1 -k 5 -q 0.4 -r 4`

 The parameters could be set inside the `param.xml` file.
-You can find the details for parameters in the document.
+You can find the details for parameters in the user guide document.

 Input files (Training data set)
 -------------